Yanqi-Xu/parole/parole/parole_data_diary_public.md

 ### Fill down rows

-In the original data, each individual hearing takes up five lines, with the first line showing the motions (there are seveal columns `deferred`,`paroled`,`denied` and `defer to md`, which means deferred to mandatory discharge and is not a motion of its own but often accompanies a denial).
+In the original data, each individual hearing takes up five lines, with the first line showing the motions (columns `deferred`,`paroled`,`denied` and `defer to md`. `Defer to md` means deferred to mandatory discharge and is not a motion of its own but often accompanies a denial).

-First, I filled down the person’s id number, name and hearing days.
-Then I wrote a function `fill_results()` here to fill down the motion for all five members.
+First, we need to fill down the person’s id number, name and hearing days so that each record has an associated prisoner and hearing date.
+I wrote a function `fill_results()` here to fill down the motion for all five members.

 ``` r